CHOCOLATE TRIANGLES, ROUND CLOCKS: SHAPES IN THE LAND OF THE SWISS CROSS

 Thanks for reading here.
-Should anyone be interested in my work; principally writing, photography, and teaching, please contact me for a FREE Overview PDF.
+Should anyone be interested in my work; principally writing, photography, and teaching, check out the MEDIA and UNIVERSITY pages.
 Meanwhile, stay tuned with Kulture Kiosk via The Atlas or on Facebook, Twitter, and Instagram where you can see some of my photos from around the world.
-Blog originally posted August 2016.
+Blog originally posted August 2016 and includes an affiliate link.
 Playlist and credits follow…

 PLAYLIST (Based on what I can remember of the Montreux Rock Festival in the 80s)

 *they still perform it in this key today!

 Will I Ever Understand You – Berlin

 Separate Lives – Marilyn Martin/Kenny Loggins (standing in for Phil Collins)

 Man with Two Hearts – Men at Work